 jumping idioms

-Track and field events that that involve jumping include the high jump, long jump, triple jump, and pole vault.
+Track and field events that involve jumping include the high jump, long jump, triple jump, and pole vault.
+These high-energy events have inspired many idioms in English.
+Here’s a list of common jumping idioms, their meanings, and examples to help you use them confidently.

 example – When I find out who slashed my tyres, they’ll be in for the high jump.